 - you’re a citizen of the United States or legal resident for the past 5 or more years

 - you are ages 65 or over, and you or a spouse meets the requirements for work in a Medicare-sponsored job

 People under age 65 may be eligible if:

-- You have a disability and receive Social Security Disability Insurance (SSDI) or Railroad Retirement disability payments.
+- you have a disability and receive Social Security Disability Insurance (SSDI) or Railroad Retirement Board disability payments

 The initial coverage enrollment period (EIP) is a 7-month period that starts three months before your 65th birthday and ends 3 months after you turn 65 years old.
 If you enroll, your coverage will begin the first of the month that you turn 65 years old.

-You can enroll in Medicare Advantage plans between October 15 and December 7 each year.
-Coverage begins January 1.
+You can also make changes during Medicare’s open enrollment period between October 15 and December 7 each year.

 If you’re already on a Medicare Advantage plan and want to switch to another Medicare Advantage plan or go to original Medicare, you can do that between January 1 and March 31 each year.